UPDATED: October 19, 2023

-Every winter season, we receive many inquiries about and handle “slip and fall” cases.
+As the Winter season is around the corner, we will be receiving many inquiries about and handle “slip and fall” cases.
 These cases typically involve someone slipping on snow or ice due to a commercial property owner’s failure to adequately provide a safe walking area.

 Some of the injuries from these falls are horrific leading to catastrophic injuries and deaths, while other injuries can be relatively minor.